-Hopefully you will have no need for these numbers but it is important to have them just in case.
+Hopefully, you will have no need for these numbers but it is important to have them just in case.

 As Spanish is the official language of Peru, it is a great idea to download Google Translate onto your phone before you leave home.
 This will help those among you who do not speak the lingo.
-You may be wondering why you would need to buy a SIM card, why not just use your own phone company from you home country.
+You may be wondering why you would need to buy a SIM card, why not just use your own phone company from your home country.
 This is for one reason and that is the cost.
 If you use international roaming on your mobile device, the phone bill when you return home will be large, no doubt.
 Do you want to return home and have to pay a large phone bill, well who would want that?

-Your communication needs are an important consideration in how to tour Peru right way, the process in not hard and will not take you any time at all.
+Your communication needs are an important consideration in how to tour Peru right way, the process is not hard and will not take you any time at all.
 Not only will you need to worry about your phone but also your itinerary is what you need to think about.
 What places do you want to visit, how long do you want to spend in Peru.

-You will have to buy your airline tickets will in advance to get the best deals.
+You will have to buy your airline tickets well in advance to get the best deals.
 Hotels will need to be reserved with anticipation especially if you plan to travel in the high season.
 For those of you who love adventure and plan to hike the Inca Trail, be aware that the permissions for the trail sell out at least six months before, in the months of July, August and September you may even need to book at least a year in advance.

 Look on the internet for tips for healthy travel; this will help you with your Peruvian adventure.
-It is a great idea to ask your doctor about what vaccinations that you might require while traveling in South America.
+It is a great idea to ask your doctor about what vaccinations you might require while traveling in South America.
 Some countries require a certificate to let you enter so talk with your doctor about what you need.